KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     `PopupMenu` objects are created inside Box objects via ADDPOPUPMENU method.

+    These objects have a list of values (not necessarily strings) which are presented to the user as a list from which they can choose.
+If the items in the list are not strings, you should generally set the OPTIONSUFFIX to something (eg. "NAME").

     ===================================== =============================== =============
     Suffix                                Type                            Description
     ===================================== =============================== =============
                    Every suffix of :struct:`BUTTON`
     -----------------------------------------------------------------------------------
     :attr:`OPTIONS`                       :struct:`List`(Any)             List of options to display.
+    :attr:`OPTIONSUFFIX`                  :struct:`string`                Name of the suffix that names the options.
     :meth:`ADDOPTION(value)`                                              Add a value to the end of the list of options.
     :attr:`VALUE`                         Any                             Returns the current selected value.
     :attr:`INDEX`                         integer                         Returns the index of the current selected value.
+    :attr:`CHANGED`                       :struct:`Boolean`               Has the user chosen something?
     :meth:`CLEAR`                                                         Removes all options.
     ===================================== =============================== =============